peyloride/rabin.rb/README.md

 # Rabin Encryption Implementation on Ruby

-## Usage
+## Rabin Encryption

-Just use ruby rabin.rb to get started.
+Just use ruby rabin_encryption.rb to get started.

+## Rabin Signing

+You can see usage with ruby rabin_signing.rb.

 ## Corrupter

-To see how it behaves on corrupted or modified files, you can use corrupter.rb to corrupt your dummy file and try to verify with your signature.
-Usage same as rabin.rb.
+To see how it behaves on corrupted or modified files, you can use corrupter.rb to corrupt your dummy file and try to verify.
+Usage same as rabin_encryption.rb.

+PS: Beware, corrupter.rb has issues with Ruby version 2.2

 ## Note

-This project uses Ruby's OpenSSL,Digest and SecureRandom libraries.
+This project uses Ruby's OpenSSL,Digest, Prime and SecureRandom libraries.

-Only tested on Linux(Arch Linux and Solus Linux).
+Only tested on Linux(Arch Linux and Solus Linux) Ruby Version 2.4.1.